Git-fighters/cs107-FinalProject/docs/milestone1.md

 ## Git Fighters

 ## 1 Introduction
 This package is a project aiming to enable automatic differentiation with Python.
 Automatic differentiation is a technique to find the derivative of a function computationally.
-Unlike some other techniques, automatic differentiation evaluates derivatives to machine precision, and it is less costly than symbolic differentiation.
 Differentiation is an important part of mathematical analysis, and differentiation is frequently used in machine learning, numerical analysis, or economic optimization applications.
 This package is developed on GitHub.

 ## 2 Background
 Enabling automatic differentiation involves the several mathematical concepts and techniques.